-At 10,025 feet, Mount Baird is a stealthy giant buried deep in the heart of Idaho’s Palisades Range.
+At 10,025 feet, Mount Baird is a stealthy giant buried deep in the heart of Idaho’s Palisades Range – in fact, it’s the tallest peak.
 Accessed by a six mile approach up Little Elk Creek, it is rarely skied without snowmobile assistance.
 Adding gasoline to the fire, Baird is the tallest peak of the range, requiring a stout ~4,500 feet of climbing from car to summit.
-Described as the “test-piece descent” in Thomas Turiano’s “Jackson Hole Backcountry Skier’s Guide,” the prominent North Couloir in the picture above was the prevailing motivation for the journey.
+Described as the “test-piece descent” in Thomas Turiano’s “Jackson Hole Backcountry Skier’s Guide”, the prominent North Face in the picture above was the prevailing motivation for the journey.
 However, with phenomenal (and more conservative) terrain on the west and east slopes alike, I knew a trek out to Baird would be fruitful as long as we put forth the effort.
 After desperately pitching the remote peak bagging mission to Sam Johnson, emphasizing the possibility of skiing powder and downplaying the multi-hour flatland slog, we set off together from the Palisades Resevoir just shy of 7:00 AM, with light gear and fresh legs.

 Concerned about a suspect patch of textured snow guarding the entrance to the couloir, I lead the upper pitch by dropping in on the North Ridge, then traversing in to a rock island where I could safely scout the North Couloir.
 The line looked beautiful, but with a potential wind slab ready to ruin my day, I called an audible.
 At this point there was no turning back, so I ventured out onto a very exposed cliff face hoping to sneak into the basin below.
 No dice.
 After consulting with Sam I chose the best possible line, jumping a smallish (but bigger than I wanted for a steep face) rock, landing above the lower cliff-band and completing an exposed traverse to a chute filled with glorious powder.
-Without perfect conditions this would’ve been attempted homicide, as jumping creates significant stress on a slope, carries a much higher risk of falling and increases avalanche likelihood.
-However, we were the beneficiaries of an incredibly stable snowpack with a consolidated 12-18 inches of new snow, letting us get away with murder.
-It was for this reason I felt confident venturing onto the uncertain North Face at all.
+Without perfect conditions this would’ve been attempted homicide, but we were the beneficiaries of an incredibly stable snowpack – a consolidated 12-18 inches of new snow, letting us get away with murder.
 Sam followed suit, sticking the same drop with ease and joining me for some terrific tree skiing into basin below.
 These were my first turns on a brand new pair of Icelantic Natural 101’s, the company’s newest “ultra-light” backcountry ski, and fortunately they were some of my best!
-I have a bad habit of testing skis out on gnarly slopes (back in 2018, I first tested a brand new pair of BD skis on the East Face of the Middle Teton, one of the biggest and most exposed lines in the Teton Range… yikes!), but luckily, these skis turned like a dream, the rockered tips keeping me afloat, and the stiffer tails supporting the precarious leap, all wrapped up in an unbelievably lightweight and nimble package; I was stoked!
-From the bottom we admired our tracks, ate a quick lunch and unanimously voted to head up for a second lap, this time on Sam’s choice, the East Face.
+From the bottom we admired our tracks, ate a quick lunch and unanimously voted to head up for a second lap, this time on Sam’s choice, Hell’s Hole.

 For our second ascent we opted for the North Ridge, following a sturdy bootpack set by the same snowmobile crew that thrashed the North Face a few days earlier.
 While we wished we had got first tracks on the face, we definitely appreciated the “concrete” staircase to the summit.
-Spirits high we regained the summit within an hour, stopping only briefly to dig a hand pit and give a few pole whacks to the upper East Face.
-The conditions off the top were perfect powder, but quickly turned to crust, as expected, below the first cliff-band.
-We cautiously traversed off the face, opting for a purely north facing “micro-bowl” scoring tremendous turns through two off camber couloirs into the valley below.
-“Yeeewww”” I shouted, carving perfect “S turns” out of the exit chute while enjoying some of the season’s best snow… in April!
-Who would have guessed!
+Spirits high we regained the summit within an hour, stopping only briefly to dig a hand pit and give a few pole whacks to the upper East Face, also known as Hell’s Hole.
+The conditions off the top were perfect powder, but quickly turned to solar crust below the first cliff-band.
+We cautiously traversed off the face, opting for a purely north facing micro-bowl, scoring tremendous turns through two off camber couloirs into the valley below.
+“Yeeewww”” I shouted, carving out of the exit chute while enjoying some of the season’s best snow… in April – Who would have guessed!
 Lap two in the bag… 4:00 PM… time to go home… at least I thought, until I found myself on the summit one last time, watching the first hints of sunset flood the western sky.
-After regaining the North Ridge (from the opposite side), Sam bypassed our rendezvous location and continued upwards without a word, knowing I’d be game for a glory lap; and a glory lap it was indeed.
+After regaining the North Ridge from the opposite side, Sam bypassed our rendezvous location and continued upwards without a word, knowing I’d be game for a glory lap, and a glory lap it was indeed.
 The emerging sunset over the Palisades Reservoir was a sight to behold.
-As evening alpenglow bloomed on the surrounding peaks I took my time relishing our third time atop Baird, snapping pictures left and right before a chilling breeze ushered us to our skis.
+As evening alpenglow bloomed on the surrounding peaks I took my time relishing our third time atop Baird, snapping pictures left and right before a chilling breeze ushered us to skis.

 Sam chose the upper East Face for his last lap, eventually bouncing back over the ridge and skiing glades into the lower North Face.
-Much more confident and familiar with the snowpack than earlier, I made two ski cuts on the North Couloir before submitting to temptation and dropping into the “test-piece” for an epic descent, or mostly… epic descent.
+Much more confident and familiar with the snowpack than earlier, I made two ski cuts on the North Couloir before submitting to temptation and dropping into the test-piece for an epic, or at least mostly epic, descent.
 After a harrowingly steep upper section where I scraped a handful of loosely covered rocks, I connected the same traverse as our first lap and straight-lined onto the apron below where I began to celebrate.
-I always take a lesson out of the mountains, and today was a sobering reminder of the age old adage; the game isn’t over until it’s over.
+I always take a lesson out of the mountains, and today was a sobering reminder of the age old adage: the game isn’t over until it’s over.
 Score one for Baird, as my right ski nicked a pile of re-frozen avalanche debris and sent me into an aerial cartwheel, from which I emerged ski-less.
 “You got it where it counted!”
-Sam was quick to say, as we laughed off my first tomahawk of the season (not bad for April, huh?) and finished off the day with 2000 feet of low angle powder skiing into Little Elk Creek below, following our approach track to within 500 feet of the road.
-When all was said and done, we wrapped up the day around the 11 hour mark with an estimated 7000 feet of vertical, three laps on the tallest peak of the Palisades and arguably my most confident descent on a steep and narrow line; not too shabby for my first day in a new range!
+Sam was quick to say, as we laughed off my first tomahawk of the season and finished off the day with 2000 feet of low angle powder skiing into Little Elk Creek below, following our approach track to within 500 feet of the road.
+When all was said and done, we wrapped up the day around the 11 hour mark with an estimated 7000 feet of vertical, three laps on the tallest peak of the Palisades Range and arguably my most confident descent on such a steep and narrow line.

 A Spiritual Take